TAGC/dotnet-setversion/README.md

 For each example, replace '0.1.2-beta0001' with any valid version string or, when having [GitVersion](https://github.com/GitTools/GitVersion) installed, with `$(GitVersion -ShowVariable NuGetVersionV2)` to use your current version automatically.

 This (or something similar) can of course be done during a continuous integration build, which is the main intention behind developing this project.
+This tool depends on itself for its own version management during CI builds, so you can use it as a reference.

 ## Migrating from 1.* to 2.*